Webpage Update: September 2018 – More than 8,000 lawsuits have been filed against Monsanto.

 Have You Worked Around Roundup?

-If you are ready to speak to a professional regarding your legal options today, contact the attorneys at Oshman & Mirisola today at (800) 400-8182 for a no-cost, no-obligation consultation.
+As you read below if there is a question not answered and you are ready to speak with our legal team who can provide you accurate information, contact the attorneys at The Oshman Firm today at (800) 400-8182 for a no-cost, no-obligation consultation.
 We will be your advocates, fight for your rights and help you stand up against the makers of this toxic product.

 Facts about Roundup